pGrr/notes/0_Basics.md

     * `docker system info`
 * __Images__
     * static (build-tyme) image of the container (containing all info about the container's user-space: filesystem + libraries, network/cpu/io configurations, ecc).
 Sort of a "static snapshot": alike to a Java class or a VM template, from which we can instantiate something)
-    * An image is made of many read-only layers which are all used to compose the final image: image starts from a base layer, then every modification (defined in docker file commands) is saved into another layer (e.g. ubuntu + vim + update os + java) - `docker inspect <IMAGE>` ("Layers")
+    * An image is made of many read-only layers which are all used to compose the final image: image starts from a base layer, then every modification (defined in docker file commands) is saved into another layer (e.g. ubuntu + vim + update os + java).
+This is used by docker to realize a cache mechanism: it'll cache layers and use them when appropriate, building only not yet cached layers each time, thus improving performance
+    * `docker inspect <IMAGE> | grep Layers`
 * __Container__
     * instance (run-time) of a container image (specific instance, alike to Java object or VM instance).
 It depends on its image: it's not possible to delete an image if a related container is still running
     * a container executes until there is a process executing, i.e. until the start application (or any of its derived processes) is running (when it is over, it stops)